 P.O.
-Box 158 Mail to: 5180 Soquel Drive Sequel, CA 95073-0158 PHONE (831) 475-8500 FAX (831) 475-4291 c) All interior plumbing fixtures shall be low-flow and have the EPA Energy Star label:
+Box 158 Mail to: 5180 Soquel Drive Soquel, CA 95073-0158 PHONE (831) 475-8500 FAX (831) 475-4291

-District Staff shall inspect the completed project far compliance with all conservation requirements prior to commencing water service;

-- 4) Complete LAFCO annexation requirements, if applicable; - 5) All units shall be individually metered with a minimum size of 5/8-inch by %-inch standard domestic Water meters;

-A memorandum of the terms of this letter shall be recorded with the County Recorder of the county of Santa Cruz to insure that any future property owners are notified of the conditions eet forth herein.
+- c) All interior plumbing fixtures shall be low-flow and have the EPA Energy Star label: - District Staff shall inspect the completed project for compliance with all Conservation requirements prior to commencing water service; - 4) Complete LAFCO annexation requirements, if applicable; - 5) All units shall be individually metered with a minimum size of 5/8-inch by %-inch standard domestic water meters: - 6) A memorandum of the terms of this letter shall be recorded with the County Recorder of the County of Santa Cruz to insure that any future property owners we notified of the conditions 3et forth herein.

-Soqual Creek Water District Project Review Comments:
+Soquel Creek Water District Project Review Comments:

-1. SCWD has reviewed plans prepared by JimMosgrove, Architect and hae made comments.
-1) A New Water Service Application Request will need to be completed and submitted to the SCWD Board of Directors; however, please be advised that additional conditions may be imposed as per the above Notice.
+Water Service Application Request will need to be completed and submitted to the SCWD Board of Directors.
 2) The applicant shall be required to offset the expected water use of their respective development by a 1.2 to 1 ratio by retrofitting existing developed property within the Soquel Creek Water District service area.
-Applicants far new service shall bear those costs associated with the retrofit.
-Calculations for the expected water demand of this project have been provided.
-There calculations are based on the preliminary plans, and are subject to change.
-Final calculations are pending finalization of the project plane.
-3) All interior plumbing fixtures shall be low flow and have the EPA Energy Star label.
-4) A landscape-planting plan will need to be reviewed and approved by District Conservation Staff.
-5) A Fire Protection Requirements Form will need to be completed and reviewed by the appropriate Fire District 6) The nearest fire hydrant may be more than 250 feet away.
+Applicants for new service shall bear those costs associated with the retrofit.
+3) District policy requires all units to be metered individually.
+4).
+All interior plumbing fixtures shall be low flow and have the EPA Energy Star label.
+6) The landscape-planting plans have been reviewed and approved by District Conservation Staff.
+6) A Fire Protection Requirements Form will need to be reviewed and completed by the appropriate Fire District.
 7) Water pressure in this area is high.
-A Water Waiver for Pressure and/or Flow will need to he recorded.
+A Water Waiver for Pressure & for Flow will need to be recorded.